-Windows 10’s Redstone 5 update will include a new “Your Phone” app that syncs text messages, photos, and notifications from your phone to your PC.
+Windows 10’s October 2018 Update will include a new “Your Phone” app that syncs text messages, photos, and notifications from your phone to your PC.
 But you can already do this—and more—with features currently in Windows 10.

 Get Notifications on Your PC (Android Only)